geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Yes, yes.
 Yeah, so basically, I think I finally have a solution that will end up sort of looking nice and also, it'll look nice to us.
 It will be a simple implementation.
 And also, MyPy will find it acceptable, which I think, similar to how data classes work, where you have a decorator on the class, and then it goes through and it looks at the type annotations, I think you should be able to do this for the structures as well.
 And that should be the cleanest possible way of doing this.
 And then I will do something similar for the C type.
 And then I will do something similar for the functions as well, where you can just say, OK, I have this function.
 And then you just pass the implementation.
 And then you put a decorator on that.
 And the decorator looks at the types and looks at the name of the function, and then says, OK, I'll go search in the DLL that you gave me to find the implementation and assign the types properly.
 I think that's the simplest possible way of doing this.
 So that's my idea.
 The other thing is that.
 I don't know.
 I was working on this this morning.
 And I think we don't want to have our own implementation of pointer.
 And we don't want to have our own implementation of array and our own implementation of, I don't know, there was one other thing.
 I think this just ends up being super, super complicated.
 And it feels like you have to code in all these edge cases.
 And it's especially frustrating because there's extra edge cases because we're still dealing with some C type stuff.
 So it feels like maybe that's something you want to do eventually if you remove C types altogether.
 But it doesn't feel like it's warranted to do that yet.

 ##### **Geohot** [[01:05:54](https://www.youtube.com/watch?v=GNdNtguh1zo&t=3954)]
 We do not need to remove C types.
-The main goals of this are to deal with the Python version issue and to deal with the fact that mypy doesn't work.
+The main goals of this are to deal with the Python version issue and to deal with the fact that MyPy doesn't work.

 ##### **Chrism** [[01:06:05](https://www.youtube.com/watch?v=GNdNtguh1zo&t=3965)]
 Yeah.
 Yeah.
 So I think the right thing to do here is here.